-- (1) The student meets with a faculty advisor or department head to complete the change of major form. - (2) Both the student and the faculty advisor or department head signs the change of major form. - (3) The faulty advisor or department head forwards the change of major form to the department head or division chair for additional signatures.
+- 1. The student meets with a faculty advisor or department head to complete the change of major form. - 2.
+Both the student and the faculty advisor or department head signs the change of major form. - 3.
+The faculty advisor or department head forwards the change of major form to the department head or division chair for additional signatures. - 4.
+The change of major form is then sent to the Office of Admissions, Records, and Registration for processing.
+If the change of major is submitted after the 10% point of a term, the request will take effect the following term.